leonidk/physical_simulation/README.md

 <img src="images/rotate_bball.jpg?raw=true">

 ## Part 2
 We've decided to work on Box2D (which this repository is a fork of).
+This is a 2D physics engines commonly used [in games](https://en.wikipedia.org/wiki/Box2D).
 We have fixed the common Ubuntu "GLSL 3.3 not supported" error that the normal Box2D repository has.
 Additionally we made our simulation a shared library so we could load it in our Python optimizer without having to reload the executable.
 This greatly (by a factor of 60) decreased our runtime for these simple simulations (the numbers in the table are the old execution numbers).
+Box2D's technical methods are well documented in a series of GDC talks, [available online](http://box2d.org/downloads/).

 ## Part 3
 We use a coefficent of restitution of 0.75.
 And implemented many approaches, inlcuding random search.
 We found that gradient based methods were not useful as their performance greatly depended on their initalization -- if the ball wasn't going to impact the obstacle in either the original evaluations or the numerical gradient offsets, then there was zero gradient and the solvers immediately exited.
 Random parameter search was very effective, tending to produce good solutions in a competitive timeframe.
 CMA and Differential Evolution produced good solutions.